SAP-samples/teched2024-IN280/README.md

 ## Overview

-This session introduces attendees to Non-SAP integration of SAP IBP through SAP Integration Suite.
+This session is aimied to help participants to use SAP Integration Suite as a middleware for integrating SAP IBP and non-SAP cloud technologies.
 In this session we will be using Amazon AWS S3 and Snowflake as non-SAP cloud services.

 <br>![](/exercises/ex0/images/00_00_0010.png)